Road Transport Operations France

 The following are applicable:

 Height - There is no fixed height.
-However, we suggest that operators conform to 4 metres, or plan their vehicles routes accordingly.
+However, we suggest that operators conform to 4 metres, or plan their vehicle's routes accordingly.

 Width - 2.55 metres (Fridges 2.6 metres).